a-karma/Bogor_Workshop/DAY_2/Session2.md

 samtools markdup -r -s sample.sorted.bam sample.sorted.dedup.bam
 ```
 Explanation: This will remove all the duplicates and also print some basic stats about the result file.

+> Challenge question: why do we need a sorted BAM files for indentifying duplicate reads?

 Finally we can create an index for our final output bam: